sabsgeo/google-meet-presentation-controller/README.md

-# Angular Chrome Extension Scaffold
+# Google meet presentation controller
 This is a google extension to control presenters screen for speakers